-It is unnecessary to clarify through the Rules of Civil Procedure when Rule 30(b)(6) testimony is treated a judicial admission, such that an organization then would be forbidden from offering evidence inconsistent with that testimony.
-This is best left to be decided by courts on a case-by-case basis.
+Our position is that it is unnecessary to clarify through the Rules of Civil Procedure when Rule 30(b)(6) testimony is treated a judicial admission, such that an organization then would be forbidden from offering evidence inconsistent with that testimony.
+We believe that this is best left to be decided by courts on a case-by-case basis.